-A. RETURNING WARRANTY CARD(S)
+A. RETURNING WARRANTY CARDS

-- 1. Before any dryer leaves the ADC factory test area, a warranty card (ADC Part No. 112254) is placed on the back side of the main door glass.
-These warranty cards are intended to serve the customer where we record the individual installation date and warranty information to better serve you, if you file a warranty claim. - a.
-If a warranty card (ADC Part No. 112254) did come with your dryer, contact the ADC Warranty Department or ADC Service Department at (508) 678-9000.
+- 1. Before any dryer leaves the ADC factory test area, a warranty card is placed on the back side of the main door glass.
+These warranty cards are intended to serve the customer where we record the individual installation date and warranty information to better serve you should you file a warranty claim. - a.
+If a warranty card did not come with your dryer, contact the ADC Warranty Department or the ADC Service Department at (508) 678-9000.